blssd-myxle/holbertonschool-low_level_programming/0x09-static_libraries/README.md

 char *_strstr(char *haystack, char *needle);

     1. Without libraries what have we?
-We have no past and no future Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+We have no past and no future Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current dir.